 to bill independently for behavioral health services, adds case management services for DD population,

 clarifies coverage requirements, and clarifies agency practice with regard to direct services.

 Provides additional reasons why a child who has been determined eligible would not receive the guaranteed initial 12-month continuous coverage.

-For questions about the State Plan, call or write the Office of Intergovernmental
+For questions about the State Plan, write the Office of Intergovernmental